gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 adapter to power it now.

 I used male to male patch pins to connect the wires on the USB to UART adapter to my breadboard.
-Connect the wires as per this table
+Connect the wires as per this table:

 | UART to USB wire function | UART to USB wire colour | Arduino pin name |
 |---------------------------|-------------------------|------------------|